Gumtree-South-Africa/__DEPRECATED__central/README.md

 COMaaS has support for auto-discovery of some cloud services (currently Cassandra, when registered in Consul) as well as configuration properties (Consul KV).

 ### Registration with Consul
-When `service.discovery.enabled` is enabled, the application will register itself with the Consul server as `comaas:core:<tenant>:<port>` and appear under 'comaas-core' in Consul.
+The application will register itself with the Consul server as `comaas:core:<tenant>:<port>` and appear under 'comaas-core' in Consul.

 ### Consul services
-When `service.discovery.enabled` is enabled, the application will automatically scan for other Consul-registered services.
+The application will automatically scan for other Consul-registered services.
 Currently this is only Cassandra, where the service name is hard-matched to 'cassandra'.
 Cassandra must be registered with Consul (e.g. through a `cassandra.json` file on each Cassandra/Consul node) for this to work.

 ### Consul configuration (KV)
-When `service.discovery.enabled` is enabled, Consul will also be added as a PropertySource for configuration resolution (similar to replyts.properties).
+Consul will also be added as a PropertySource for configuration resolution (similar to replyts.properties).
 Configuration in Consul overrides what is present in the replyts.properties file.

 In order to add keys to consul, add them with the prefix `comaas/<tenant>` or `comaas/comaas:core:<tenant>:<port>`.
 E.g. `comaas/kjca/persistence.strategy` with value `cassandra`.
 This prefix approach allows one Consul instance to contain properties for multiple tenants (or the same tenant running on multiple ports).